 Seminars are free of charge and open to anyone considering bariatric surgery.
 Feel free to bring family and friends.

-The Bariatric Program informational seminars are held on select Tuesday and Thursday evenings at Mayo Clinic Hospital, room 1-115 (across from the gift shop on the first floor).
+The Bariatric Surgery Program informational seminars are held on select Tuesdays and Thursdays via Zoom.
 To register, or for questions, call the Central Appointment Office at 800-446-2279 (toll-free).

-If you have questions about the bariatric program, call 480-342-1026 to speak with our bariatric representative.
-Or send an email to: email@example.com.
+If you have questions about the Bariatric Surgery Program, call 480-342-1026 to speak with our bariatric surgery representative.
+Or send an email to firstname.lastname@example.org.

-A team of specialists works together to develop bariatric treatment plans tailored to your needs.
-Your team can include experts in Endocrinology, General Surgery, Community Internal Medicine, Psychiatry and Psychology, Dietetics, and other specialists, as needed.
+A team of specialists works together to develop bariatric surgery treatment plans tailored to your needs.
+Your team can include experts in endocrinology, general surgery, community internal medicine, psychiatry and psychology, dietetics, and other specialists, as needed.

 Bariatric Surgery Support Group

-Mayo Clinic's campus in Florida has a dedicated Bariatric Center to help people struggling with obesity gain control of their weight.
+Mayo Clinic's campus in Florida has a dedicated Bariatric Center to help people with obesity gain control of their weight.
 The Mayo Clinic team has more than 75 years of experience caring for bariatric surgery patients.

 Evaluation and appointments

-The evaluation process usually takes about three to eight months.
+The evaluation process usually takes about 3 to 8 months.
 It may be longer than eight months before the surgery due to insurance processing and scheduling.
 The preliminary evaluation for bariatric surgery in Florida can be completed in one day.